An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: A Conformal Inference Method

-Since $P_t^N $ is computed using $\Zb=\Zb(\alpha^o)$, $P_t^N$ is estimated under the null hypothesis and this is essential for a good small sample performance.
-In ``ideal'' settings where the data are exchangeable, imposing the null is shown to guarantee the model-free exact finite sample validity of our method.
-By contrast, when $P_t^N$ is estimated based on the pre-treatment data $\{Z_t\}_{t=1}^{T_0}$ without imposing the null, permuting blocks of residuals does not yield procedures with exact finite sample validity, not even with i.i.d.\ data (cf.\ Section \ref{sec: exchangeability}).
+Using one of the methods described below, we will obtain a counterfactual proxy estimate, $\hat{P}^N_t$, based on $\Zb$, and compute the residuals $\hat{u}=\left(\hat{u}_1,\dots,\hat{u}_T \right)'$, where $\hat{u}_t=Y_{1t}^N-\hat{P}^N_t$ for $1\le t\le T$.
+Since $P_t^N $ is computed using $\Zb=\Zb(\theta^0)$, $P_t^N$ is estimated under the null hypothesis, which is essential for a good small sample performance.
+In ``ideal'' settings where the data are iid, imposing the null guarantees the model-free exact finite sample validity of our method; see the Appendix for details.
+By contrast, when $P_t^N$ is estimated based on the pre-treatment data $\{Z_t\}_{t=1}^{T_0}$ without imposing the null, permuting blocks of residuals does not yield procedures with exact finite sample validity, not even with iid data.

 \textbf{Definition of Test Statistic $\mathbf{S}$.} We consider the following test statistic: